CEO Murder: 26-Year-Old Being Held In Pennsylvania In Connection To Manhattan Case

 A customer at a McDonald’s restaurant in Altoona called 911 after seeing the man there, according to The New York Times.

+Law enforcement officials said the words "deny," "defend," and "depose" were written in Sharpie on the 9mm shell casings recovered at the scene of Thompson's targeted murder, authorities said.

+They could be connected to the so-called "three D's of insurance," made by opponents of the health insurance industry, and the lead-in to the title of the 2010 book, "Delay, Deny, Defend: Why Insurance Companies Don't Pay Claims and What You Can Do About It."

-The same fraudulent New Jersey identification that police suspect the man used to check into a hostel on the Upper West Side 10 days prior to the murder was presented to officers in Altoona, according to a senior law enforcement official, as reported by The Times.
+The same fraudulent New Jersey identification that police suspect the man used to check into a hostel on the Upper West Side 10 days prior to the murder was presented by the man to officers in Altoona, according to a senior law enforcement official, as reported by The Times.

 Authorities are investigating whether the weapon used in the murder was a veterinarian's gun, typically employed to euthanize farm animals, which requires reloading after each shot, as the suspect was seen doing during a surveillance video of the shooting.